 Net interest.
-Net interest expense was \$861,000 for the three months ended June 24, 2012, compared to \$178,000 for the same period in 2011, and \$597,000 for the six months ended June 24, 2012, compared to \$1.3 million for the same period in 2011.
-Interest expense was higher for the three-month period primarily due to an increase in the redemption value of a mandatorily redeemable noncontrolling interest in a joint venture.
-Interest expense was lower for the six-month period due to a decrease in the redemption value of a mandatorily redeemable noncontrolling interest in a joint venture, a lower average outstanding debt balance and a lower effective interest rate.
-See "Note 1" and "Note 2" of "Notes to Condensed Consolidated Financial Statements" for additional information.
+Net interest expense was approximately \$87,000 for the three months ended June 24, 2012, compared to \$88,000 for the same period in 2011, and \$205,000 for the six months ended June 24, 2012, compared to \$519,000 for the same period in 2011.
+Interest expense was lower for the six-month period due to a lower average outstanding debt balance and a lower effective interest rate.

 Income tax expense.
-Our effective income tax rates were 34.1% and 33.8% for the three and six months ended June 24, 2012, representing increases of 2.6% and 0.6%, from the prior year rates.
+Our effective income tax rates were 34.2% and 33.8% for the three and six months ended June 24, 2012, representing increases of 2.7% and 0.6%, from the prior year rates.
 The higher effective rates were primarily due to 2011 including a tax refund associated with the resolution of prior years' tax matters.
 The effective rates may fluctuate from quarter to quarter for various reasons, including discrete items, such as the settlement or resolution of specific tax issues.